jordanm3/mlb-strike-predictions/README.md

 ## Methodology
 Implementation of this project involved:

 1. Obtain pitch-level data for every pitch thrown during the 2015-2018 MLB regular seasons, where each row represents a single pitch.
-Datasets were procured from [Kaggle](https://www.kaggle.com/pschale/mlb-pitch-data-20152018#games.csv) as the following 3 csv files:
+Create a master dataframe combining the following 3 csv files obtained from Kaggle:
       a. atbats
       b. pitches
       c. games